 A recent graduate of the University of Queensland, Phoebe Masel completed her Bachelor of Music with First Class Honours under the tutelage of Associate Professor Adam Chalabi.
-During her time at UQ, she won the UQ Sleath String Prize (2016), the Richard Pollett Memorial String Prize (2016 and 2017) and the 4MBS Musica Viva Sid Page Memorial Prize in Chamber Music (2016 and 2017).
+She was awarded the University Medal for outstanding academic achievement and also won the UQ Sleath String Prize (2016), the Richard Pollett Memorial String Prize (2016 and 2017) and the 4MBS Musica Viva Sid Page Memorial Prize in Chamber Music (2016 and 2017).

-Passionate about chamber music, Phoebe has been mentored by members of the Jerusalem, Takács, Elias, Goldner and Tinalley Quartets.
+Passionate about chamber music, Phoebe has been mentored by members of the Jerusalem, Takács, Elias, Goldner, Tinalley, Berg, Belcea and Australian String Quartets.
 In 2017, she performed at the Musica Viva Festival with the AYO Chamber Players and was a Next Generation Artist with the Southern Cross Soloists.

-Phoebe plays a Louis Guersan 1700’s Violin Loaned to ANAM by the Bokhara Foundation.
+Phoebe plays a Louis Guersan 1700’s violin loaned to ANAM by the Bokhara Foundation.

 Image by Pia Johnson